-Mandatory referrals to substance abuse treatment will not jeopardize an employee's position as long as the University's expectations are met.
-Any employee who is abusing drugs or alcohol may request out-patient treatment or, upon request, be granted a personal leave of absence to undertake inpatient rehabilitation treatment.
+Mandatory referrals to substance abuse treatment will not jeopardize an employee's position as long as the treatment plan agreed upon by the University and employee is followed.
+Any employee who is abusing drugs or alcohol may request outpatient treatment or, upon request, may be granted a personal leave of absence to undertake inpatient rehabilitation treatment.
 The employee will be permitted to return to work from in-patient treatment only after completion of the rehabilitation program is certified.